|Hurricane, Bahamas by Winslow Homer, 1898 (public domain - Wikimedia Commons)|

 Before you're tested with adversity or power, consider your character.

-Don't miss a single issue of my newsletter:
+Don't miss a single issue of the Timeless & Timely newsletter: